hamzabourak/stubifier/README.md

 # Stubifier
-Stub endpoints in any easy and isolated way.
+Stub endpoints in any easy and isolated way.<br />
 Stubifier uses a Service Worker to stub any endpoint at the browser level, no need to run any server or modify your backend code.